 Keep your nose clean with nasal washes, and you won’t get sick as often.

 “Stops the Sting” is a skin ointment that stops stings of mosquitoes, fire ants, bed bugs, and more.
 Works on pets, too.

 Buy handcrafted, washable feminine napkins from Naturally Cozy.

 Young Living is a source for essential oils and offers a business opportunity as well.

 Check out this site for tips on natural health and wellness.http://kathystrahan.com

 Put an ICE sticker on your cell phone so medics know exactly who to contact in an emergency.

 Survival and Prepping for the Disabled

-The Hadley School for the Blind has archived seminars.
+The Hadley Institute has archived seminars.
 One is “Emergency Preparedness and Disaster Survival Streaming Audio.”
 Search for “Emergency preparedness” at the following link.